-All provisions of KRS 121.160 governing the duties and responsibilities of a candidate, slate of candidates or campaign treasurer apply to committees.
+All provisions of KRS 121.160 governing the duties and responsibilities of a candidate, slate of candidates or campaign treasurer apply to PACs.

-The selection of a committee treasurer is an extremely important decision, not only because he or she plays such an integral role in the committee, but also because the committee may ultimately be held responsible for the acts or omissions of the treasurer.
-An individual who accepts the responsibility of being a treasurer should be aware that he or she may be subject to penalties for failure to file committee finance reports and failure to file complete and accurate reports.
+The selection of a PAC treasurer is an extremely important decision, not only because he or she plays such an integral role in the PAC, but also because the PAC may ultimately be held responsible for the acts or omissions of the treasurer.
+An individual who accepts the responsibility of being a treasurer should be aware of the penalties that may be imposed for failure to file PAC finance reports and failure to file complete and accurate reports.
+It is an important responsibility and should be taken seriously.

-Often, treasurers for committees are professional accountants or certified public accountants who volunteer their professional services as treasurers.
+Often, treasurers for PACs are professional accountants or certified public accountants who volunteer their professional services as treasurers.
 However, corporate assets belonging to the treasurer's employer are not allowable contributions.
-Therefore, any use by the committee treasurer of corporate assets should be billed to the committee and paid for with committee funds.
-See 32 KAR 2:170 § 1(3) for further details.
+Therefore, any use by the PAC treasurer of corporate assets should be billed to the PAC and paid for with PAC funds.
+See 32 KAR 2:170 § 2(2) for further details.